ch1kulya/ani-scroll/README.md

 </div>

 > [!WARNING]
-> The application relies on Anilibria API v2 and may not be available if the API is unavailable.
+> The application relies on AniLibery API v1 and may not be available if the API is unavailable.

 #### Contributing is encouraged 🤗